Graylog2/documentation/pages/getting_started/configure.rst

 Once the application is installed, there are a few items that must be configured before Graylog may be started for the first time.
 Both the Graylog ``server.conf`` and Elasticsearch ``elasticsearch.yml`` files are configuration files that contain key details needed for intial configuration.

 This guide will provide you with the essential settings to get Graylog up and running.
 There are many other important settings in these files and we encourage you to review them once you are up and running.
-For more details, please see :ref:`server/.conf`
+For more details, please see :ref:`server/.conf`.

-.. note:: If you are using the virtual appliance, please skip this section and go directly to :ref:`connect`
+.. note:: If you are using the virtual appliance, please skip this section and go directly to :ref:`connect`.

 server.conf
 -----------

 The file ``server.conf`` is the Graylog configuration file.
-The default location for ``server.conf`` is: ``/etc/graylog/server/server.conf``
+The default location for ``server.conf`` is: ``/etc/graylog/server/server.conf``.

-.. note:: All default file locations are written down :ref:`at this overview<default_file_location>`.
+.. note:: All default file locations are listed :ref:`here<default_file_location>`.

 * Entries are generally expected to be a single line of the form, one of the following:
     * ``propertyName=propertyValue``